Ballynahatty, Co. Down

 There may be a parallel in the site’s combination of henge and tomb with the monument known as the City of Shrone, in Co.
 Kerry, where a stone wall instead of an earthen bank surrounds what may be a megalithic tomb.
 There are also similarities to the massive Grange Stone Circle at Co.
 Limerick’s Lough Gur, sitting upon its raised, henge-like platform.5 Another factor about the Ballynahatty site, tying it to a ritual tradition in the country, may be its primary location within a larger prehistoric necropolis, a ceremonial site on a plateau above a loop in the river Lagan just as Newgrange, at the bend of the Boyne in Co.
 Meath, represents the most significant monument within its own necropolis.

-The significance of the Giant’s Ring, perhaps once holding a Bronze Age community enthralled with the ceremonial affirmation of its tribal identity, had by the nineteenth century devolved into a venue for sporting:
+The significance of the Giant’s Ring, perhaps once holding a Bronze Age community enthralled with the ceremonial affirmation of its tribal identity, had by the 19th century devolved into a venue for sporting:

 The Ground about it is often used as a Race Course, round which the Horses run six times in each heat which makes two miles, and it is consequently judged to be a third of a Mile in circumference.6